 Fashion has been an important cultural export of France since the 17th century, and modern "haute couture" originated in Paris in the 1860s.
 Today, Paris is considered one of the world's fashion capitals, and the city is home to many of the premier fashion houses.
 Historically, many of the world's top designers have been French, including Coco Chanel, Christian Dior, Louis Vuitton, Hermes, Guy Laroche and Yves Saint Laurent.

-The emphasis during our Provence and the Alps Tour will be not only on the sights, but also on the soul of Provence.
-What is it about?
-Provence evokes images of sun-drenched fields, fragrant lavender, and rustic, dreamy villages.
-Famous for dishes such as bouillabaisse and ratatouille, this serene region of southern France is a food lover's paradise and great food is a crucial part of the spirit of Provence.
-With strong emphasis on fresh ingredients from the countryside such as olives, tomatoes, zucchini eggplant, and lemons, Provencal cuisine has earned the nickname "la cuisine du soleil" (cuisine of the sun).
+Provence evokes images of sun-drenched fields, fragrant lavender, and rustic villages.
+Famous for dishes such as bouillabaisse and ratatouille, this serene region of southern France is also a food lover's paradise.
+With it's strong emphasis on fresh ingredients from the countryside such as olives, tomatoes, zucchini eggplant, and lemons, Provencal cuisine has earned the nickname "la cuisine du soleil" (cuisine of the sun).
 One bite and you'll understand why.

 The Scent of Lavender